inanimatestructure--/PhoneNumberList/README.md

 ## Scrape through the Canada411.com website url html to find the names, landline phone numbers and addresses and put them into the spreadsheet.

-# How to setup, install nodejs, and then install these node packages
+# How to setup

+## Install nodejs, and then install these node packages
     npm install XMLHttpRequest
     npm install csv-writer
     npm install jsdom